Colorado Supreme Court

 On May 15, 2015, the Supreme Court Advisory Committee formed a subcommittee to review the attorney regulation system and create appropriate regulatory objectives for the Court’s consideration.

 The subcommittee was also charged with investigating the Proactive Management Based Regulation programs used in the United Kingdom, Australia and Canadian jurisdictions.

 Meetings will be held the third Wednesday of every month starting January 2017.
-The next meeting is at noon on April 19, 2017, in classroom 1E at the Ralph L. Carr Judicial Center, 1300 Broadway, Denver, CO.
+The next meeting is at noon on May 17, 2017, in the 4th Floor Supreme Court Conference Room at the Ralph L. Carr Judicial Center, 1300 Broadway, Denver, CO.
 Meetings are open to the public.

 Provider of Alternative Legal Services Subcommittee

 On March 6, 2015, the Supreme Court Advisory Committee formed a subcommittee to study whether Colorado should implement a Limited License Legal Technician program to address access-to-justice issues.
 Denver attorney Alec Rothrock was appointed chair.

 The Provider of Alternative Legal Services Subcommittee (PALS), formerly known as the Limited Legal License Technicians Subcommittee, is charged with studing the Washington state LLLT program, the New York Court Navigators program, the Law Society of Upper Canada’s paralegal program and any other program using non-lawyer legal professionals.